8.4 Case Management and Resource Linkage

 Case-management taskExam purposeBoundary to remember

-Identify needConnect assessment to practical barrierDo not assume needs without asking
+Identify needConnect assessment to a practical barrierAsk; do not assume needs

-Obtain consentShare information properlyDo not disclose without authorization unless law permits
+Obtain consentShare information properlyNo disclosure without authorization unless the law permits

-Follow-up is often the key word in exam questions.
-If a client receives a referral for housing or psychiatric evaluation, the counselor should later check whether contact happened, what barriers appeared, and whether another step is needed.
-This shows continuity of care and practical responsibility.
+Follow-up is the keyword in many items.
+After referring a client for housing or a psychiatric evaluation, the counselor later checks whether contact happened, what barriers appeared, and what the next step is.
+This is the monitoring function and demonstrates continuity of care.

-Case management also respects client autonomy.
-The counselor may make a warm handoff, help complete a release, or practice a call with the client.
-But the counselor should not take over every task in a way that weakens client self-efficacy unless the scenario shows a need for more support.
+Case management respects client autonomy.
+The counselor can make a warm handoff, help complete a release, or rehearse a phone call, but should not take over every task in a way that weakens self-efficacy — unless the scenario shows the client genuinely needs more support (acute crisis, cognitive impairment, severe barriers).
+The strengths-based model is built precisely on doing with, not for.

-Another trap is ignoring scope.
-If a client needs medication evaluation, the ADC counselor does not prescribe or advise dosage.
-The counselor identifies the need, obtains consent as required, refers to the appropriate provider, and collaborates with the care team when permitted.
+Scope limits what the counselor does directly.
+If a client needs a medication evaluation, the ADC counselor does not prescribe or advise dosage; the counselor identifies the need, obtains consent, refers to the appropriate prescriber, and collaborates with the care team when permitted.

 Test Your Knowledge

-A client misses group because the bus route changed.
+A client misses group three times because the city changed his bus route.
 What is the best case-management response?

 A